unaidedelf8777/lilac_built/docs/blog/curate-coding-dataset.md

 Dec 2, 2023

 Good data is the engine that drives progress in AI.
 Companies that have control of their data can add unique capabilities and differentiate their product.
-Beyond differentiation, companies are starting to recognize that fine-tuning their own model can reduce cost while improving speed, control and compliance.
+Beyond differentiation, companies are also recognizing that building models on their own data reduces cost, and improves speed, control and compliance.

 Data curation is often the most effective way to control how AI models behave.
 This process involves standard procedures like de-duplication and PII scrubbing.
 However, focusing on the long-tail of